 The problem with “nice,” though, is that it doesn’t keep our attention.
 You know how people sometimes say, when they’re being dismissive of something, “Oh, that’s nice, dear”?
-Nice doesn’t really force us to sit up and take notice, and nice certainly doesn’t create tension within us, pulling us to the edge of our seats.
+Nice doesn’t really force us to sit up and take notice, and nice certainly doesn’t succeed at creating conflict and tension in story, pulling us to the edge of our seats.

 Sure, we don’t want a character to be dragged through the wringer.
 Nice things do have to happen on occasion.
 But last week I was preparing for a workshop that I gave on Saturday at the Loft, and I was going over a story theory that I cover extensively in my book, which I call the Emotional Plot.

-The gist is a little hard to explain in one blog post (thought I try to do it here, in a 2009 blog post that contains the seeds of what I would extrapolate on in the 2012 book).
+The gist is a little hard to explain in one blog post (thought I try to do it in a 2009 blog post about plotting a novel).
+I got into a lot more detail in my book, Writing Irresistible Kidlit.
 Basically, what we’re looking at above is the standard three-act structure but instead of tracking how the plot rises and then falls, we are tracking how the character feels during each step of the process.

 And if you’re seeing this graph, you’ll notice that the “Fall” is a HUGE part of it.
 And it ends in something called the “Rock Bottom.”
 That doesn’t exactly sound too nice, now does it.
-Basically, for the majority of your story, your job is to put your character through internally or externally uncomfortable or dangerous situations to get the most possible tension out of your work.
+Basically, for the majority of your story, your job is to put your character through internally or externally uncomfortable or dangerous situations so that you’re creating conflict and tension in story.